What are Cluster Headaches?

 Your physiotherapist and doctor will be able to assist with your diagnosis and headache source.
 Sometimes specific tests can confirm your diagnosis.
 On other occasions, it can be by process of elimination.

 In a small percentage of patients, unfortunately, a sinister cause of your head pain requires investigation.
-These can include brain tumours, aneurysm, meningitis and other systemic illnesses.
+These can include brain tumours, aneurysms, meningitis and other systemic illnesses.

 Headache - Migraine